 The cat and kittens black hair colour was maintained and/or restored by diets containing a high concentration of tyrosine.
 Cats fed diets with “..<16 g phenylalanine + tyrosine developed ‘red hair.‘

-We confirmed the anecdotal reports that the black hair of cats can change from black to reddish brown.
+We confirmed the anecdotal reports that the black hair of cats can change from black to reddish-brown.
 An aromatic amino acid concentration > or =18 g/kg is recommended for the prevention of visually discernible red hair in black-coated cats.
-Dietary concentrations >18 g total aromatic amino acids/kg diet promote a greater ratio of PTCA:total melanin in hair. ” (Anderson et al, July 2002).
-Basically, cats needed to ingest more than 18g per kg of phenylalanine + tyrosine to maintain or restore a black cat or kittens rich coat colour.
+Dietary concentrations >18 g total aromatic amino acids/kg diet promote a greater ratio of PTCA: total melanin in the hair. ” (Anderson et al., July 2002).
+Cats needed to ingest more than 18g per kg of phenylalanine + tyrosine to maintain or restore a black cat or kittens rich coat colour.